georchestra/cadastrapp/DOCKER_HUB.md

 ## Where is it built

-This image is build using maven : `mvn package docker:build -pl cadastrapp -Pdocker` in the repo https://github.com/georchestra/cadastrapp/.
+This image is built using maven : `mvn package docker:build -pl cadastrapp -Pdocker` in the repo https://github.com/georchestra/cadastrapp/.

 # License